sbruce23/CABS/README.txt

 <programs>	Folder containing all MATLAB functions needed to run the
 		CABS procedure.
 Each function is commented and contains a brief description at the beginning of the file.

-<datasets>	Folder containing the output from the CABS procedure
-		applied to the simulated piecewise and slowly varying AR processes described in the paper.
-There are 8 MATLAB datasets for each setting since computations were run using the parallel option across 8 cores.
-These datasets can be used to exactly reproduce results contained in Figures 3 and 4 in the paper.
-Each dataset contains the input data, MCMC settings, and results of the MCMC sampler.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%